 For this pattern the most important measurement is the hip.
 I measured into large according to my hip and bust measurements while my waist measurement just crossed into XXL.
 I decided to sew up a large but graded out at my waist to midway between the large and extra-large lines.
 I retraced the pattern pieces three times as I changed the length and chosen batwing amount between the iterations so the grading might have altered slightly between the three flowered versions of the Dynamite but overall they were the same size.

-The flower fabric of the following three tops were bought from Girl Charlee Fabrics back in July and, as of right now, is still available on her site here.
+The flower fabric of the following three tops were bought from Girl Charlee Fabrics back in July.
 It’s a light to medium weight (8oz) fabric with the content listed as “cotton spandex rayon blend”.
 I thought it had a 75%/50% stretch rate when I tested the fabric but the website lists it as 45%/25% so it technically doesn’t have enough stretch for the Dynamite (pattern requires a 50% horizontal and 25% vertical minimum stretch).

 My first version of the Dynamite I made was a no batwing, crew neck, cap sleeved top that I quickly fell in love with.
 I decided to continue with the same fabric and went on to make two other crew neck garments.
 The first as another shirt with long sleeves and medium batwing while my third was a knee length dress with an elbow length sleeves and full batwing.
 Since I used the same fabric for all three garments I figured I had to share with you to offer a comparison between the three different batwing options.
 The below comparison picture shows first the back of the garments while the second picture shows the front of them.
 All three garments are the same size (large with grading midway to extra large at the waist) and have a crew neck.
 Both pictures use the same ordering for easiest comparison.
 Order from left to right is